‘Friday Update’: Working with app reviews during ticket traffic spikes

 The first thing to bear in mind is to stay calm - every product out there has had this happen at least once in its history.
-Developers also have the advantage in that they already know exactly what issue users are talking about and if the issue is the same, they don’t need to waste time troubleshooting the problem.
+Developers also have the advantage of knowing precisely what issue users are discussing.
+If the issue is the same, they don’t need to waste time troubleshooting the problem.
 Instead of spending time identifying the issue, developers can promptly use that time - and their resources - to develop their response strategy.

 The Support team’s review strategy will vary from case to case.
 If, for example, the issue is already being dealt with, you can try to neutralize negativity.
-Using the analysis tactic and filters explained above, you can narrow down your user base to respond to.
-Start by determining the critical regions and languages, considering the case above - filter reviews by the specific Android version affected.
+You can narrow down your user base to respond to using the analysis tactic and filters explained above.
+Start by determining the critical regions and languages, considering the case above - filter reviews by the specific released version affected.
 This will speed up the segmentation process.

-Once you’ve chosen the correct cohort, and discussed the timeframes / other conditions for the hotfix with your Product Manager, you can begin to format your response template.
-Based on our experience, users respond well to fairly generic apology replies that promise to fix the issue in the next app version that will be released soon.
+Once you’ve chosen the correct cohort and discussed the timeframes / other conditions for the hotfix with your Product Manager, you can begin to format your response template.
+Based on our experience, users respond well to reasonably generic apology replies that promise to fix the issue in the next app version that will be released soon.

 Now that your template is ready to go, there’s one more thing to bear in mind before closing the issue.
 As negative reviews are coming in thick and fast, it’s important to provide a superior customer experience - and keep users posted as soon as the fix is deployed.
 A good solution here would be to tag every related review with a certain name (for example, like “Bug 01/05”) - this will help you to come back to these reviews after the hotfix is live and let them know about it.

-You can return to this user review cohort with this filter:
+You can return to this user review cohort with the Tag filter:

-Follow-up responses once a fix is live is a common practice in the app stores, and users will be notified via email that their review has received a new developer response.
-This also increases the likelihood of users updating their review and original rating.
+Follow-up responses once a fix is live are standard practice in the app stores, and users will be notified via email that their review has received a new developer response.
+This also increases the likelihood of users updating their reviews and initial rating.

-We hope the use cases above have been helpful to show how to cut your Support team’s workload during critical scenarios, and how to gain valuable insight from these spikes in your user reviews.
-In the next articles, we’ll be discussing how to work with the constant number of reviews and set up the automation process via review tagging, auto-replies, and the foundations for complete automation of the first and second lines of the Support team.
+We hope the use cases above have helped show how to cut your Support team’s workload during critical scenarios and how to gain valuable insight from these spikes in your user reviews.
+In the following articles, we’ll discuss how to work with the constant number of reviews and set up the automation process via review tagging, auto-replies, and the foundations for complete automation of the first and second lines of the Support team.